Arapahoe Community College: History

+After some years of independent operation, ACC joined the Colorado Community College System, comprising 13 institutions.

 In January 2017, the college announced plans to construct a $40 million campus in the Meadows community of Castle Rock, Colorado.
 The campus was planned to be a collaborative project between ACC, Colorado State University, and Douglas County School District.
-Construction on the campus broke ground on May 21, 2018 and opened August 16, 2019.
+Construction on the campus broke ground on May 21, 2018, and opened August 16, 2019.

 Academics

 ACC enrolls over 21,000 credit and non-credit students yearly across its three campuses in the southern portion of the Greater Denver Metropolitan area.
 The college has three campuses in the south Denver area, in Littleton, Parker, and Castle Rock.

 The college offers over 90 degree and certificate programs.
 In addition to its traditional classroom learning environment, ACC has over 200 courses available online.

 Grants and endowments

 ACC is one of six community colleges with a Great Books Program approved by the National Endowment for the Humanities and the Fund for the Improvement of Postsecondary Education.
 Participants in the program receive a certificate that is recognized by admission councils at many 4-year colleges and universities.

-In June, 2015, ACC earned a $2.3 million workforce training grant to support its Health Information Technology program (HIT), one of 71 such grants distributed nationwide.
+In June 2015, ACC earned a $2.3 million workforce training grant to support its Health Information Technology program (HIT), one of 71 such grants distributed nationwide.